zicat/tributary/tributary-sink/tributary-sink-hdfs/README.md

 minute, a data file will be generated in the subdirectory where sink.group_1.sink.path is located after a one-minute wait.

-At the same time, due to the configuration of sink.group_1.idle.trigger.millis as 30 seconds, if the input data channel is idle for 30 seconds, a data file will also be generated in the subdirectory where sink.group_1.sink.path is located.
+At the same time, due to the configuration of sink.group_1.idle.trigger as 30sec, if the input data channel is idle for 30 seconds, a data file will also be generated in the subdirectory where sink.group_1.sink.path is located.